Swiss Cities: Zooming through a Zurich 1 Day Itinerary

 -

-As you continue on your journey through Switzerland, you won’t have to travel too far since the Zürich HB transit station is just a quick 5 minute walk across the river!
-From there, Zürich Airport (ZRH) can be reached with regular 10-minute direct connections heading to the Flughafen Zürich stop.
-The Central tram stop is also located directly in front of the hotel, which can provide 30-minute direct connections to the airport departing every 10 to 15 minutes.
+To continue on your journey through Switzerland, you won’t have to travel too far since the Zürich HB transit station is a quick 5 minute walk across the river!

 All rooms come equipped with a private bathroom, more than 50 channels available on a flat screen TV, a desk with a reading lamp, and all the other fixings you’d expect from an affordable, down-to-earth offering.
-This double room had the perfect amount of comfortable space for the two of us—even as we battled our fevers in bed—and if desired these larger rooms are also available on request for single traveler use.
+This comfortable double room had the perfect amount of space for the two of us—even as we battled fevers in bed—and if desired these larger rooms are also available on request for single traveler use.

-What to Do in Zürich?
+What to Do in Zurich?

 Breakfast - John Baker